-UPD encourages anyone who is the victim or witness to any crime to promptly report the incident to the police.
-Because police reports are public records under state law, UPD cannot hold reports of crimes in confidence.
-However, victims of certain offenses are eligible for a pseudonym in which the victim's true identity will not be released.
+Victims, witnesses, and others should make voluntary reports of all crimes to the TAMUG PD or the VSO for inclusion in the annual crime statistics and crime log and to aid in providing timely warning notices to the community, when appropriate.
+Because police reports are public records under state law, TAMUG cannot hold reports of crimes in confidence.
+However, victims of certain offenses are eligible for a pseudonym in which the victim's identity will not be released.
 An individual who is involved in or witnesses an active or ongoing emergency should dial 911 and report the emergency immediately.

 Voluntary confidential reports, for purposes of inclusion in the annual disclosure of crime statistics and crime log, can generally be made by victims, witnesses, and others to the campus security authorities listed above and all other campus security authorities.
-Annual crime statistics and the crime log are confidential in that personally identifiable information is not included in the disclosure.
+A crime reported to a campus security authority is required to be submitted the TAMUG PD or VSO, while at sea, to potentially be included in the TS Kennedy crime statistics and crime log.
+Annual crime statistics and the crime log are confidential in that personally identifiable information is not included in the disclosures.
 However, campus security authorities who are Texas A&M University employees are mandatory reporters who must report all known information about an alleged or suspected incident of discrimination, harassment, retaliation, or complicity that is experienced by, observed by or made known to the employee in the course and scope of their employment as soon as possible.
 These mandatory reports are required to be made to the Assistant Vice President and Title IX Coordinator.
-Exceptions include confidential reporters described in the next paragraph.
+Exceptions include confidential reporters described in the remainder of this section.
 See the Sexual Assault, Dating Violence, Domestic Violence, and Stalking section of this report for more information.